 Advancing knowledge and setting standards in biomedical science

-With over 20,000 members in over 30 countries, the Institute of Biomedical Science is the leading professional body for biomedical scientists, support staff and students.
+With over 20,000 members in 30 different countries, the Institute of Biomedical Science is the leading professional body for biomedical scientists, support staff and students.

 For over 100 years we have been dedicated to the promotion, development and delivery of excellence in biomedical science within all aspects of healthcare, and providing the highest standards of service to patients and the public.

 By supporting our members in their practice of biomedical science we set quality standards for the profession through: training, education, assessments, examinations and continuous professional development.